Bonitasoft-Community/bonita-camp/docs/en/06-applications.md

    - Click on **Save** button

-   A multiple container is automatically generated with a table showing the attributes of the RequestConges object.
+   A multiple container is automatically generated with a table showing the attributes of the LeaveRequest object.
    ![container leaveRequest](images/ex06/ex6_14.png)

 1. Modify the container title like follows: